 So, how do you know?

-If you have space, choose a kitchen island that gives you the maximum workspace available.
+If you have space, choose a kitchen island with the maximum workspace available.
 Besides, you should also try to use the kitchen island to maximize your cooktop range.

-Any appliance that takes up a lot of counter space should go to the kitchen island.
+Any appliance that takes up a lot of counter space should be placed on the kitchen island.
 This might be the sink, dishwasher, or cooking stove.

 For instance, if you love inviting people for dinner and dislike ignoring your guests while preparing the meals, a long counter space with stools and a stove might be your best design option.